kyungrae/study/designing-data-intensive-applications/part2.md

 A common approach in such replicated databases is to allow concurrent writes to create several conflicting versions of a value, and to use application code or special data structures to resolve and merge these versions after the fact.

 #### Write Skew and Phantoms

-##### Examples of write skew

-- Manage doctors on-call shifts
-It absolutely must have at least one doctor on call.
-- Meeting room booking system
-It wants to enforce that there cannot be two bookings for the same meeting room at the same time.
-- Multiplayer game
-It prevents players from moving two different figures to the same position on the board or potentially making some other move that violates the rules of the game.
-- Claiming a username
-User has a unique name

 ##### Characterizing write skew